Blood Runs East by S.H. Stratman

 My father was a rock-climber and mountaineer, my mother a sailor: I got the bug early.
 For me, the natural world – not the “environment” – is a place of fear and promise, of escape and hope.
 I am constantly redefining my relationship with it, yet, looking out of my flat at the edge of the world’s most crowded square mile, I reflect on the huge portion of the world’s urban population who have no such relationship, whose lives are confined to four concrete walls and a smartphone.

-If that sounds like a term from the same lexicon as “military intelligence,” think again.
+If “applied philosophy” sounds like a term from the same lexicon as “military intelligence,” think again.
 “Philosophy” as a word carries a whole lot of baggage, but “critical thinking” is an activity which enables us to lead better-lived lives.
 When something is wrong, yet you can’t quite put your finger on why; when a speech offends you even when nothing offensive was said, when you’re asked to fill out a whole load of forms which request the same information time and again, that’s your faculty for critical thinking engaging.
 Mine engages a lot, and you can find out why on the blog.

 Here are my books, and books to which I’ve contributed.
 The writers in the Hong Kong Writers’ Circle have amazing amounts of talent, and I’m proud and humbled to appear alongside them in the HKWC anthologies.
 And, then there is my novel – with more to follow, I hope.